Sedimentation Rates in Fairfield Osborn Preserve Marsh

 Soils were analyzed for color (Munsell Color System), texture, loss on ignition (LOI), grain size, pH, magnetics, charcoal and macrofossils.
 Marsh soils were additionally analyzed for, 210Pb and 137Cs.
 Lead 210 analyses were conducted to date the periods of erosion.
 Pb 210 is suitable for looking at aging sediments from the last 125+ years.
 Multiple samples establish a decay curve for the Pb.
 Erosive pulses were compared to weather data to identify rain events that linked to high rates of sedimentation.

 Field surveys were conducted under the guidance of Michelle Goman.
-Laboratory analyses were made by a certified laboratory.
+Students conducted all analyses except for the PB10 analysis which was submitted to a certified laboratory at Rensselaer Polytechnic Institute (RPI).

 Data: (see data disclaimer)